MicrosoftDocs/edge-developer/microsoft-edge/extensions/microsoft-browser-extension-policy.md

 Toolbars must provide users with a close icon to permanently disable the toolbar.
 Toolbars must also provide an entry in the Add or Remove Programs dialog within Windows.

-> [!NOTE]
-> The requirements of this section do not apply to modifications to Internet Explorer that are approved by a system administrator on a device under the control of an organization.
+**Note -** The requirements of this section do not apply to modifications to Internet Explorer that are approved by a system administrator on a device under the control of an organization.

 ### Capabilities and Execution